shreeyesh-biswal/Rvalue_3D/README.md

 **Project reference:** Biswal et al. 2024; doi: ---

-**About:** Codes and results corresponding to R-value and other magnetic metadata parameters in 3D; namely, (i) total length of PILs
+**About:** Codes and results corresponding to a few magnetic metadata parameters in 3D; namely,
+1. total length of PILs
-(ii) maximum length of PILs and
+2. maximum length of PILs and
-(iii) unsigned flux
+3. unsigned flux
+4. R-value

 **Flare data-set details:**
 1. X-class cases (8 cases)